advance100/doc_webpack/stylesheets.md

 * Create one css file per initial chunk (see [[Code Splitting]]) and embed stylesheets into additional chunks. (recommended)
 * Create one css file per initial chunk which also contains styles from additional chunks.

-The first mode is recommended because it's optimial in regards to initial page loading time.
+The first mode is recommended because it's optimal in regards to initial page loading time.
 In small apps with multiple entry points the second mode could be better because of HTTP request overheads and caching.

 ## plugin installation